-The Group operates a loyalty program that provides a variety of benefits for customers.
+The Group operates a loyalty program that provides a variety of benefits to customers and third parties.
 Loyalty award credits are based on a customer's telecommunications usage.
-The Group accounts for the loyalty award credits as a separately identifiable component of the sales transaction in which they are granted.
+The Group accounts for the loyalty award credits as a separately identifiable component of the sales transactions and on points purchased by third parties in which they are granted.